Data Structures

 Content

-Overview of the most useful data structures from the Java Collections API
+Overview of the most commonly used data structures from both the Java Collections API and the Java Concurrent API.

 List<String> list = Collections.synchronizedList(new ArrayList<>());